evanworks/fishing/README.md

 ## Changelog

+### a-APR[0.0.5]
+More bugfixes to prepare for actually adding content
+* full implementation of stamina
+* not really qol fishing things
+* refactoring retractoring

 ### a-APR[0.0.4]
-No point in writing changelogs at this stage, it's mostly just bugfixes Check the code if you want to see exactly what's changed
+No point in writing changelogs at this stage, it's mostly just bugfixes<br/>
+Check the code if you want to see exactly what's changed

 ### a-APR[0.03]